sangimed/My-Various-Cheatsheets/README.md

 Force quit pacman/yaourt

     sudo rm /var/lib/pacman/db.lck

+## Red Hat (based) distros
+go to the internetz !

+    # /etc/sysconfig/network-scripts/ifcfg-enp0s3
+    DNS1=8.8.8.8
+    DNS2=8.8.4.4
+    # Note this was set to no
+    ONBOOT=yes

 ## [Jekyll](https://jekyllrb.com/)
 - Any file whose name starts with _ is not imported into the _site folder after "compiling".